 Whole body radiation exposure reports are posted quarterly at each clinical site and made available for student review.
-Within 10 days of receipt of the reports, the RSO reviews and signs them.
+At the beginning of each quarter, the RSO reviews and signs the report from the prior quarter or within 10 days of the end of the quarter, whichever comes first.
 Students then initial the exposure report indicating that they are aware of their quarterly exposure levels during the next available class meeting.
 The RSO reviews the radiation exposure reports and unusual exposure levels or developing trends are referred to the Clinical Instructor who then reports it to the Affiliate RSO for further investigation.
 Dosimetry reports reflecting radiation levels for each student are kept on file in the RSO's office.
 The Radiologic Technology Program provides each student with his or her accumulated radiation dose at the time of graduation.
 Subsequent requests for accumulated exposure levels are to be made by the graduate's employer and must be submitted in writing to the Radiation Safety Officer.